Task and Skill Planning: Hierarchical Robot Planning with Black-Box Skills: Real-World Experiments

 \subsubsection{Mobile Manipulation Experiment}

-Our mobile manipulation experiment tasks the Spot robot with erasing a wall-mounted writable surface \texttt{w1} (for clarity, we will refer to this surface as the \emph{whiteboard}) in a connecting room behind a closed door \texttt{d1}.
-When the door is open, it blocks access to the whiteboard, but when it is shut, Spot cannot enter the room.
-That room also contains a filing cabinet \texttt{f1} near the whiteboard.
+Our mobile manipulation experiment tasks the Spot robot with erasing a wall-mounted writable board \texttt{b1} in a connecting room behind an initially closed door \texttt{d1}.
+When the door is open, it blocks access to the board, but when it is shut, Spot cannot enter the room.
+That room also contains a filing cabinet \texttt{f1} near the board.
 The robot begins in the same room as a closed chest of drawers \texttt{c1} containing a whiteboard eraser \texttt{e1}.

-Given this planning problem, the solution plan produced by our approach begins by navigating to the door using the \texttt{GoTo(d1)} skill.\footnote{For brevity, we omit subsequent instances of the \texttt{GoTo(?location)} skill in our description of the solution plan found by our method.} Next, the robot pushes the door open by executing the off-the-shelf skill \texttt{OpenDoor(d1)} shown in Fig.~\ref{fig:results-open-door}.
-Spot then returns to the initial room, uses the \texttt{OpenDrawer(c1)} skill to open the top drawer of the chest of drawers, and then executes \texttt{Pick(e1)} to pick the whiteboard eraser out of the opened drawer, as depicted in Fig.~\ref{fig:results-open-drawer} and Fig.~\ref{fig:1a-pick}.
-With the eraser in hand, Spot heads over to the other room, as shown in Fig.~\ref{fig:results-go-to}, and places the eraser onto the filing cabinet by executing \texttt{Place(e1,}~\texttt{f1)}, as shown in Fig.~\ref{fig:results-place}.
-The robot then runs \texttt{CloseDoor(d1)} to close the door and make the whiteboard accessible (see Fig.~\ref{fig:results-close-door}).
-Finally, Spot picks the eraser back up using \texttt{Pick(e1)} and erases the text written on the whiteboard by executing \texttt{Erase(w1)} (see Fig.~\ref{fig:results-erase}).
-In both experiments, we observe that our approach can solve hybrid robot planning problems by seamlessly integrating motion planning with general-purpose skills.
+Given this task, the solution plan produced by our planner includes 14 high-level actions, seven of which are \texttt{GoTo(?location)} navigation skills alternating with manipulation skills.
+For brevity, we therefore omit \texttt{GoTo} skills in the following description.

+While in the initial room, Spot first uses \texttt{OpenDrawer(c1)} to open the chest's top drawer, then navigates to the door and executes \texttt{OpenDoor(d1)} (Figs.~\ref{fig:results-open-drawer} and \ref{fig:results-open-door}).
+Spot then returns to the chest of drawers and runs \texttt{Pick(e1)} to pick the whiteboard eraser out of the opened drawer, as depicted in Figure~\ref{fig:1a-pick}.
+With the eraser in hand, Spot heads into the other room and places the eraser onto the filing cabinet using \texttt{Place(e1,}~\texttt{f1)} (Figs.~\ref{fig:results-go-to} and \ref{fig:results-place}).
+The robot then runs \texttt{CloseDoor(d1)} to close the door and make the board accessible (Fig.~\ref{fig:results-close-door}).
+Finally, Spot picks the eraser back up using \texttt{Pick(e1)} and erases the text written on the board by executing \texttt{Erase(b1)} (Fig.~\ref{fig:results-erase}).
+In both experiments, we observe that our approach can solve hybrid robot planning problems by integrating motion planning with general-purpose skills, including in scenarios with non-monotonic task progression.